gabriel-uzquiano/gabriel-uzquiano.github.io/problems.md

 2. True or false?
 If true, please provide an argument.
-If false, provide a counterexample.
+If false, provide a counterexample.&nbsp;

    1. Given a set of formulas $$\Gamma$$ and two formulas $$\varphi$$ and $$\psi$$, if $$\Gamma \not \models \varphi$$ or $$\Gamma \models \psi$$, then $$\Gamma \models \varphi \to \psi$$.
    2. Given a set of formulas $$\Gamma$$ and two formulas $$\varphi$$ and $$\psi$$, if $$\Gamma \models \varphi \to \psi$$, then $$\Gamma \not \models \varphi$$ or $$\Gamma \models \psi$$.&nbsp;